Who Remembers Pat Dailey? The Man, The Myth, The Put-in-Bay Legend!

-In 1977 he wound up in Cleveland Ohio.
-A friend of his set him up at the Hairy Buffalo, a popular west side club, and Pat packed the place.
-Soon a larger venue, Bobby McGee’s came calling, Pat Dailey went, and the crowds followed.
+In 1977 he wound up in Cleveland, Ohio.
+A friend of his set him up at the Hairy Buffalo, a famous west side club, and Pat packed the place.
+Soon a larger venue, Bobby McGee’s, came calling, Pat Dailey went, and the crowds followed.
 Friends had told Pat about a popular summer resort on South Bass Island in Lake Erie, a tourist village named Put-in-Bay, Ohio.

-Although he had never heard of the place it would change his life, and thousands of others lives dramatically.
-Pat Dailey first took the stage of the popular Beer Barrel Saloon in the summer of 1978 for a weekend gig, instincts told him there was magic in the place.
-In the Summer of 1979, he was booked the entire season and has been packing the place every summer since.
+Although he had never heard of the place, it would dramatically change his and thousands of others’ lives.
+Pat Dailey first took the stage of the popular Beer Barrel Saloon in the summer of 1978 for a weekend gig; instincts told him there was magic in the place.
+In the Summer of 1979, he was booked the entire season and had been packing the place every summer since.
 The Beer Barrel burned to the ground in 1988 and was rebuilt in time for the 1989 season.

-It went into the Guinness Book of Records billed as “The World’s Longest Bar.”
-The new venue had a capacity of 3500 people Pat Was still filling the place and continued to do so until the 2007 season when Pat decided to move his show to a more fan-friendly venue, intimate club.
+It went into the Guinness Book of Records, billed as “The World’s Longest Bar.”
+The new venue had a capacity of 3500 people.
+Pat Was still filling the place and continued to do so until the 2007 season when Pat decided to move his show to a more fan-friendly venue, an intimate club.

-Moving just down the street, The Boathouse Bar and Grill is a nautical-themed club perfectly suited to Pat Dailey’s songs of life on the water.
-Playing a regular steady gig inspired pat to write more of his own songs about the things he enjoyed most in his life, fishing, boating, and having a real good time.
-The songs that would flow from his mellifluous mind would become and remain popular to this day with thousands of tourists throughout the Great Lakes, into Lower Canada and all over the North Coast for years to come.
+Moving just down the street, The Boathouse Bar and Grill is a nautical-themed club ideally suited to Pat Dailey’s songs of life on the water.
+Playing a regular steady gig inspired Pat to write more of his own songs about what he enjoyed most: fishing, boating, and having a real good time.
+The songs flowing from his mellifluous mind would become popular today with thousands of tourists throughout the Great Lakes, into Lower Canada, and all over the North Coast for years to come.

-The first of many fun-loving and often-poignant songs written by Pat Dailey was his Island signature song, “Put-in-Bay”, others followed; “Legend of the Lake”, “Island Fever”, “Big Money Walleye”, and so many more.
+The first of many fun-loving and often-poignant songs Pat Dailey wrote was his Island signature song, “Put-in-Bay.”
+Others followed; “Legend of the Lake,” “Island Fever,” “Big Money Walleye”, and so many more.